kdricemt/kdricemt.github.io/_pages/about.md

 ## Recent News
+- May.15 2025  Our team won the [Lunar Autonomy Challenge](https://www.nasa.gov/directorates/stmd/top-prize-awarded-in-lunar-autonomy-challenge-to-virtually-map-moons-surface/)!
 - Apr.11 2025  Four papers were accepted for the ION GNSS+ Conference!
 - Nov.20 2024  Presented for the ION Webinar "Webinar: Satellite Ephemeris Parameterization Methods to Support Lunar Positioning, Navigation, and Timing Services".
   - The recording is available [here](https://www.ion.org/publications/webinar-iiyama.cfm)